Bhaji

-A bhaji is a type of fritter originating from the Indian subcontinent.
+A bhaji (also spelled bajji or bhajee) is a type of fritter originating in the Indian subcontinent.
 It is made from spicy hot vegetables, commonly onion, and has several variants.
-It is a popular snack food in India, it is also very popular in Pakistan, and Trinidad and Tobago, and it can be found for sale in street-side stalls, especially in tapris (Marathi: टपरी) (on streets) and dhabas (Punjabi: ਢਾਬਾ) (on highways).
-It is also a common starter in Anglo-Indian cuisine across the United Kingdom.
+It is a popular snack food in India and is also very popular in Pakistan.
+It can be found for sale in street-side stalls, especially in tapris (on streets) and dhabas (on highways).
+It is also a common starter or side dish in Anglo-Indian cuisine across the United Kingdom.

 The Guinness World Record for the largest onion bhaji is held by one weighing 175.48 kg made by Oli Khan and Team of Surma Takeaway Stevenage on 4 February 2020.

 Regional varieties

 Outside Southern and Western India, such preparations are often known as pakora.
-Its variations include the chili bajji, potato bajji, onion bajji, plantain bajji and the bread bajji (or bread pakoda).
-Another version is called bonda (in south India), vada (in Maharashtra) and Gota (in Gujarat).
-Bonda has potato or mixed vegetable filling while Gota is made by green fenugreek leaves.
+Its variations include the chili bajji, potato bajji, onion bajji, plantain bajji and the bread bajji (or bread pakora).
+Another version is called bonda (in south India), vada (in Maharashtra) and gota (in Gujarat).
+Bonda has potato or mixed-vegetable filling while gota is made with green fenugreek leaves.

 Cultural significance

-Bhajis are a component of traditional Punjabi Pakistani and Gujarati Marathi, Tamil, Kannada and Telugu cuisines served on special occasions and at festivals.
+Bhajis are a component of traditional Punjabi, Gujarati, Marathi, Tamil, Kannada, Kerala, and Telugu cuisines served on special occasions and at festivals.
 They are generally served with a cup of coffee, tea, or a traditional serving of yameen.
-They use banana peppers for making mirchi bhajji.
+Banana peppers are used for making mirchi bhajji.

 Onion bhajis are often eaten as a starter in Anglo-Indian restaurants before the main course, along with poppadoms and other Indian snacks.
-They may be served with a side of salad and slice of lemon, or with mango chutney, and are traditionally made to a mild taste.
+They may be served with a side of salad and a slice of lemon, or with mango chutney, and are traditionally made to a mild taste.